-The recycling plan shall document and fully detail the Developer's commitment to recycling, waste minimization and use of "green products" during all aspects of Work.
-The recycling plan shall document Developer's recycling initiatives as well as methods and procedures for maximizing the use of recycled materials in all aspects of the Work.
-If recyclable materials shall be used in lieu of TxDOT approved construction and maintenance materials, the Developer shall follow the TxDOT Material Specification DMS 11000.
-Developer shall remain in compliance with the recycling Plan through the Term of the Agreement.
+The recycling plan must document and fully detail Developer's commitment to recycling, waste minimization and use of "green products" during all aspects of Work.
+The recycling plan must document Developer's recycling initiatives as well as methods and procedures for maximizing the use of recycled materials in all aspects of the Work.
+If recyclable materials shall be used in lieu of TxDOT approved construction and maintenance materials, Developer must follow the TxDOT Material Specification DMS 11000.
+Developer must remain in compliance with the recycling plan through the Term of the Agreement.